 Prior to September 1, 2010, the System had a 50% membership interest in a not-for-profit organization with another local-area governmental health care system.
 On September 1, 2010, the System along with the other governmental health care system conveyed a combined 11.11% membership interest to a third healthcare system which resulted in a new membership interest for the System of 44.445%.
 The System is accounting for its interest in the not-for-profit organization under the equity method of accounting.
 The purpose of the membership was to develop a regional service center, LeeSar, Inc. ("LeeSar"), to meet the materials services and distribution needs of its member health care systems.
-The membership interest in LeeSar, which is included in long-term other assets, was approximately \$19.8 million and \$19.6 million at September 30, 2019 and 2018, respectively.
-Excess of revenues over expenses for LeeSar was approximately \$0.5 million for the year ended September 30, 2019 and \$2.2 million for the year ended September 30, 2018.
-The decrease in excess of revenues over expenses from 2018 to 2019 was driven primarily by a reduction in nonoperating income of \$1.6 million.
+The membership interest in LeeSar, which is included in long-term other assets, was approximately \$20.7 million and \$19.8 million at September 30, 2020 and 2019, respectively.
+Excess of revenues over expenses for LeeSar was approximately \$2.1 million and \$0.5 million for the years ended September 30, 2020 and 2019, respectively.
+The change in excess of revenues over expenses from 2019 to 2020 was driven primarily by an increase in income from operations of \$0.8 million, as well as a reduction in non-operating losses of \$0.7 million.